Colic is the name for excessive and frequent crying in a baby who appears to be otherwise healthy. It affects up to 1 in 5 babies.

 If breastfeeding, avoid drinking tea, coffee and other drinks that contain caffeine.

-Minimise the amount of air in the bottle and feed your baby in the correct position.
+If you are bottle feeding, minimise the amount of air in the bottle when you feed.
+Feed your baby in the correct position.

 Be careful about using complementary therapies like herbal remedies.
 These have not been proven to work and some have been shown to cause serious side effects.

 There is very little evidence that cranial osteopathy or spinal manipulation help with colic.
-Always speak to your Public Health Nurse or GP before bringing your baby for these treatments.
+Always speak to your PHN or GP before bringing your baby for these treatments.